Chatham House: Post-war reconstruction

-The post-war years
+Post-war 20th century

 Chatham House had been researching potential post-war issues as early as 1939 through the Committee on Reconstruction.
 Whilst a number of staff returned to the Institute at the end of the war, a proportion of members found themselves joining a range of international organisations, including the United Nations and the International Monetary Fund.
 Combining this with the institute's early support of the League of Nations and impact of the gold study on the Bretton Woods system, Chatham House found itself to be a leading actor in international political and economic redevelopment.

 In reaction to the changing post-war world, Chatham House embarked on a number of studies relating to Britain and the Commonwealth's new political stature, in light of growing calls for decolonisation and the development of the Cold War.
 A board of studies in race relations was created in 1953, allowing for the close examination of changing attitudes and calls for racial equality throughout the world.
 The group broke off into an independent charity in 1958, forming the Institute of Race Relations.

 Following the Cuban Missile Crisis and Brazilian coup d'état, the institute developed a growing focus on the Latin American region.
-Che Guevara, then Cuba's Minister of Industry, wrote an analysis of ‘The Cuban Economy: Its Past and Present Importance’ in 1964 for International Affairs.
+Che Guevara, then Cuba's Minister of Industry, wrote an analysis of 'The Cuban Economy: Its Past and Present Importance' in 1964 for International Affairs.

 Chatham House played a more direct role in the international affairs of the Cold War through the October 1975 Anglo-Soviet round-table, the first in a series of meetings between Chatham House and the Institute of World Economy and International Relations in Moscow.
 As an early example of two-track diplomacy, the meeting sought to develop closer communication and improved relations between Britain and the Soviet Union.

-Soon after the first Anglo-Soviet round-table, the Institute began an intensive research project into ‘British Foreign Policy to 1985’.
-Its primary aim was to analyse the foreign policy issues which Britain would encounter in the near and far future.
-Research began in 1976 and the findings were published in International Affairs between 1977 and 1979.

 At the start of the 1980s, the Council moved to expand the institute's research capabilities in two key emerging areas.
 The first modern programmes to be created under this initiative were the Energy and Research Programme and the International Economics Programme, formed in 1980 - 1981.

 In addition to reshaping its research practices, the institute also sought to strengthen its international network, notably amongst economically prosperous nations.
 For example, Chatham House's Far East programme, created with the intention of improving Anglo-Japanese relations in the long and short term, was bolstered by the support of the Japan 2000 group in 1984.